A Globally Responsible Gateway Initiative

 What is the BE the Tipping Point initiative?

 The BE the Tipping Point (BEtp) initiative is a global, co-created effort to transform business by transforming business education.
 It aims to align teaching, research, and activism in business schools with the urgent need for a poverty-alleviating, sustainable, flourishing, and regenerative world.
-The initiative’s initial goal is to engage more than 700 recognized business schools globally by 2026, starting with the first 100 schools in 2024-2025, in a rapid and radical content revision that serves people and the planet in a regenerative way.
-Rapidly engaging 700 business schools (more than 1/3rd of internationally accredited schools) in the initial transformations, it will serve as a positive tipping point towards regenerate learning in all accredited business schools around the globe.
+The initiative’s initial goal is to engage more than 700 recognized business schools globally by 2030, starting with the first 100 schools in 2025-2026, in a rapid and radical content revision that serves people and the planet in a regenerative way.
+Rapidly engaging 700+ business schools (more than 1/3rd of internationally accredited schools) in the initial transformations, will serve as a positive tipping point towards regenerate learning in all accredited business schools around the globe.

 Who is hosting this initiative?